6.3 Importing a Satellite Scan model (3D City Map with Blosm for Blender)

-Available with the Following Subscriptions: Standard, Premium, Enterprise
+Available with the Following Subscriptions: All Subscriptions

 In this user guide article, you will learn how to bring Google Maps (or similar mesh data) data into cmBuilder (using FBX or GLB formats).